Venu2791/Assignment10/README.md

 In named tuples, each object stored in them can be accessed through a unique (human-readable) identifier.
 This frees you from having to remember integer indexes, or resorting to workarounds like defining integer constants as mnemonics for your indexe

-### Q1) Dictionary approach:
+### Q1) Named Tuple approach:
 This finds the following for different fake profiles and returns
 the most common bloodgroup,
 mean current location,
 oldest person age
 and the average age

-This method is executed using Dictionary approach.
+This method is executed using Named tuple approach.

-### Q2) Named Tuple approach:
+### Q2) Dictionary approach:
-Same as Q1 but this method is executed using namedtuple approach.
+Same as Q1 but this method is executed using Dictionary approach.

 ### Q3) Stock comparison:
 Using named tuple generates 100 companies from pyfake library and create a random dataset